teltek/Galicaster-plugin-cameracontrol/README.rst

 		or execute ``python setup.py sdist`` to generate a .tar package installable from pip

+Galicaster controls the camera using the serial port, so we need to add the user galicaster to the group dialout, like follows (otherwise galicaster would need root privileges):

+``sudo usermod -a -G dialout galicaster``

 Also it's necessary to add this lines to conf.ini in galicaster folder to run the plugin properly:
 ::